 The possibilities are vast with double exposure.

-If you are unsure with what kind of double exposure image you want to create, you can even seek inspiration on
+If you are unsure about what kind of double-exposure image you want to create, you can even seek inspiration on

 You can try recreating some of the images found on Google to practice.
 In the wise words of Austin Kleon, steal like an artist.

 2. Capturing a Base and Layer Picture for Double Exposure

 Once you have an idea of the double-exposure image you want, you can go ahead and capture a base photo.